SADi-S or BPD/DS: Comparing Types of Duodenal Switch Surgery

 Both surgeries are performed using the laparoscopic technique, but on some rarer occasions, some patients may require a laparotomy (cutting the abdomen wide open) for reasons that are usually determined pre-operatively.
 Both operations can be performed in two stages, which is potentially advantageous to patients at high risk for developing complications.

 For both the DS and SADI-S, the first part would be the sleeve gastrectomy, and the second part would be the intestinal connection.
 It has been shown to be safer to perform the second stage of the surgery once the patient has lost some weight.
 These options are both less complicated than typical gastric bypass surgery.
 The risk of protein malnutrition is still present in the loop duodenal switch.

 Differences Between DS and SADI-S

-The Loop Duodenal Switch, also known as SADI-S or SIPS, on the other hand, has a reduced operative time which leads to the reduction in the risk of complications related to prolonged surgery, purely due to the fact that there are fewer anastomotic connections that need to be made.
+On the other hand, the Loop Duodenal Switch, also known as SADI-S or SIPS, has a reduced operative time which leads to a reduction in the risk of complications related to prolonged surgery, purely because fewer anastomotic connections need to be made.
 The risk of leaking or blockage is also reduced.
-Since the bowel is not being divided into 2 segments, there is less chance to develop intestinal entrapment in the dead spaced between segments of the mesentery.
+Since the bowel is not divided into 2 segments, there is less chance of developing intestinal entrapment in the dead spaced between segments of the mesentery.

-There has been evidence published that having a Duodenal Switch is a better option for weight loss surgery in candidates with a BMI of over 50.
-The gastric bypass has also been found to be an inferior option in the improvement of glucose control in diabetes which compared to either a DS or SADI-S operation.
+Evidence has been published that having a Duodenal Switch is a better option for weight loss surgery in candidates with a BMI of over 50.
+The gastric bypass has also been found to be an inferior option in improving glucose control in diabetes compared to a DS or SADI-S operation.